-This graduate certificate program is offered primarily on the OSU Stillwater campus with simultaneous web video conference available for most courses.
+This program is offered primarily on the OSU Stillwater campus with simultaneous web conference to the Tulsa campus available for some courses.

-The HDFS graduate certificate in Developmental Disabilities integrates contemporary research, theory, practice, and policy in the field of developmental disabilities with a primary focus on individuals with intellectual disability and their families.
+The HDFS Graduate Certificate in Developmental Disabilities integrates contemporary research, theory, practice, and policy in the field of developmental disabilities with a primary focus on individuals with intellectual disability and their families.
 Intellectual disability originates before the age of 18 and is a “disability characterized by significant limitations both in intellectual functioning (reasoning, learning, problem solving) and in adaptive behavior, which covers a range of everyday social and practical skills.”
 (AAIDD, n.d.).
 Coursework includes a person-centered approach that acknowledges the significant lifelong role of family members and emphasizes reflective practice for professionals.
-Graduates of the HDFS graduate certificate in Developmental Disabilities (a) obtain knowledge of critical issues for individuals with intellectual and developmental disabilities (IDD) and their families; (b) develop effective support strategies for individuals with IDD and their families; (c) gain competence in mental health diagnoses that commonly co-occur in individuals with IDD; and (d) provide leadership in a variety of fields with individuals and families including clinicians, case managers, healthcare professionals, and administrators.
+Graduates of the HDFS Graduate Certificate in Developmental Disabilities (a) obtain knowledge of critical issues for individuals with intellectual and developmental disabilities (IDD) and their families; (b) develop effective support strategies for individuals with IDD and their families; (c) gain competence in mental health diagnoses that commonly co-occur in individuals with IDD; and (d) provide leadership in a variety of fields with individuals and families including marriage and family therapy, education, healthcare, and human services.

 HDFS 5283: Developmental Disabilities